-13 Enforcement and regulation
+Enforcement and regulation

-Which government entities enforce your jurisdiction's AML regime and regulate covered institutions and persons?
+13 Which government entities enforce the AML regime and regulate covered institutions and persons in your jurisdiction?
 Do the AML rules provide for ongoing and periodic assessments of covered institutions and persons?

-AUSTRAC is Australia's financial intelligence agency with regulatory responsibility for anti-money laundering and counter terrorism financing.
-AUSTRAC administers the AML/CTF Act.
+The Australian Transaction Reports and Analysis Centre (AUSTRAC) is Australia's financial intelligence agency with regulatory responsibility for anti-money laundering and counterterrorism financing.
+AUSTRAC administers the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (the AML/CTF Act).

-AUSTRAC has several federal, state and territory partner agencies, including the AFP, the Australian Crime Commission and the Australian Securities and Investments Commission (ASIC).
+AUSTRAC has several federal, state and territory partner agencies, including the Australian Federal Police, the Australian Crime Commission and the Australian Securities and Investments Commission.

 Entities regulated by the AML/CTF Act ('reporting entities') are required to comply with reporting obligations, including submitting to AUSTRAC an annual compliance report confirming compliance, or identifying instances of non-compliance, with the AML/CTF Act.
-AUSTRAC has information-gathering powers under the AML/CTF Act and reporting entities have an obligation to adopt procedures to apply any feedback and recommendations received from AUSTRAC as a result of surveillance or assessment.
+AUSTRAC has information-gathering powers under the AML/CTF Act, and reporting entities have an obligation to adopt procedures to apply any feedback and recommendations received from AUSTRAC as a result of surveillance or assessment.

-14 Covered institutions and persons
+Covered institutions and persons

-Which institutions and persons must carry out AML measures?
+14 Which institutions and persons must have AML measures in place?

 Broadly, the AML/CTF Act regulates reporting entities, which are defined in the AML/CTF Act as persons who provide a 'designated service' (also as defined in the AML/CTF Act).
-Designated services include financial services (eg, account/deposit taking services, cash carrying/payroll services, currency exchange services, life insurance services, loan services, remittance services, investment services and Australian financial services licence holders arranging for another entity to provide a designated service), bullion services and gambling services.
-The AML/CTF Act was amended in 2017 to include digital currency exchange providers within the scope of providing a 'designated service' (see 'Update and trends' for further information).
+Designated services include financial services (eg, account and deposit-taking services, cash carrying and payroll services, currency exchange services, life insurance services, loan services, remittance services, investment services and Australian financial service), bullion services and gambling services.
+The AML/ CTF Act was amended in 2017 to include digital currency exchange providers within the scope of providing a 'designated service'.

 The AML/CTF Act regulates only those designated services with a connection to Australia, referred to as the 'geographical link' test.
-The test will be satisfied where the designated service is provided to the customer at or through a permanent establishment of the service provider in Australia, or the service provider is a resident of Australia and the designated service is provided at or through a permanent establishment of the service provider in a foreign country or the service provider is a subsidiary of an Australian company and the service is provided at or through a permanent establishment of the subsidiary in a foreign country.
+The test will be satisfied where the designated service is provided to the customer at or through a permanent establishment of the reporting entity (including any place where it carries on business through an agent) in Australia, or the reporting entity is a resident of Australia and the designated service is provided at or through a permanent establishment of the reporting entity is a subsidiary of an Australian company and the service is provided at or through a permanent establishment of the subsidiary in a foreign country.

-Where the AML/CTF Act applies, reporting entities' obligations include to enrol with AUSTRAC, adopt and maintain a compliance anti-money laundering and counter-terrorism financing programme (AML/CTF programme), conduct customer due diligence procedures, report to AUSTRAC annually and following the occurrence of suspicious matters, threshold transactions or international funds transfer instructions and record keeping.
+Where the AML/CTF Act applies, reporting entities' obligations include to enrol with AUSTRAC, adopt and maintain a compliant antimoney laundering and counterterrorism financing programme (AML/ CTF programme), conduct customer due diligence procedures, and report to AUSTRAC annually and as required on the occurrence of suspicious matters, threshold transactions of A\$10,000 or more, all international funds transfer instructions and record-keeping.